ChrstphrHll/npc_gen/students/Brianna Kosunten.md

 ---
 # Brianna Kosunten
 ### Description
-- Dwarf Fighter from Shadesburry Initiative
+- Dwarf Fighter from Aldercrown Empire
 - 2nd year Assault student in Fiesn
 - shoulder length wavy black hair that's put up, Gray eyes, and Dark Brown skin
 - Is Secure and Sedentary, and has Security as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes